cogtoolslab/physics-benchmarking-neurips2021/README.md

 Specifically, [`tdw_physics`](https://github.com/neuroailab/tdw_physics) is used to generate the dataset of physical scenarios (a.k.a. stimuli), including both the **training datasets** used to train physical-prediction models, as well as **test datasets** used to measure prediction accuracy in both physical-prediction models and human participants.

 Instructions for using the ThreeDWorld simulator to regenerate datasets used in our work can be found [here](https://github.com/cogtoolslab/physics-benchmarking-neurips2021/tree/master/stimuli/generation).
-Links for downloading the Physion testing, training, and readout fitting datasets can be found [here](https://github.com/cogtoolslab/physics-benchmarking-neurips2021/tree/controllers/stimuli/generation).

 ## Modeling experiments